Roles, Rights & Responsibilities

 - Determine course content and how it will be taught

-- Confirm a student’s request for accommodations and ask for clarification about a specific accommodation with Disability Services
+- Confirm a student’s accommodations and ask for clarification about a specific accommodation (listed on the student’s accommodation letter) with Disability Resources

 - Award grades appropriate to the level of the student’s demonstration of mastery of material